anycable/anycable/docs/getting_started.md

-# Getting Started with AnyCable-Go
+# Getting Started with AnyCable

-AnyCable-Go is a WebSocket server for AnyCable written in Golang.
+AnyCable is a language-agnostic real-time server focused on performance and reliability written in Go.

+> The quickest way to get AnyCable is to use our managed (and free) solution: [plus.anycable.io](https://plus.anycable.io)

 ## Installation

-> The quickest way to get AnyCable for production is to use our hosted version: [plus.anycable.io](https://plus.anycable.io)

 The easiest way to install AnyCable-Go is to [download](https://github.com/anycable/anycable-go/releases) a pre-compiled binary.